microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 In the [searchRequest](./searchrequest.md), you are able to express which aggregations should be returned, in addition to the search results.
 The description of each aggregation is defined in the the [aggregationOption](./aggregationoption.md), which specifies on which property the aggregation should be computed, the number of [searchBucket](searchBucket.md) to be returned in the response.

+The properties on which the aggregation is requested need to be refinable in the SharePoint [search schema](https://docs.microsoft.com/sharepoint/manage-search-schema).
+If the property specified is not refinable or does not exist, the response will return a Bad Request.

 Once the response is returned containing the collection of [searchBucket](searchBucket.md), it is possible to refine the search request to only the matching elements contained in one [searchBucket](searchBucket.md).
 This is achieved by passing back the  **aggregationsFilterToken** value in the subsequent [searchRequest](./searchrequest.md)  **aggregationFilters**

 Aggregations are currently only supported on the following SharePoint and OneDrive types : [driveItem](driveitem.md), [listItem](listitem.md), [list](list.md), [site](site.md).
-They will soon be supported for Graph Connectors[externalItem](externalItem.md) refinable properties.
+They will soon be supported for Graph Connectors[externalItem](externalItem.md)' refinable properties.

-The properties on which the aggregation is requested need to be refinable in the SharePoint [search schema](https://docs.microsoft.com/sharepoint/manage-search-schema).
-If the property is not sortable, the response will return a Bad Request.
-Note that **relevance** is a valid [sortProperty](sortproperty.md) name.

 This [page](/graph/search-concept-aggregation) provides several examples how to use aggregation to enhance search results, and to narrow down search results.